sftpplus/sftpplus-docs/src/doc_source/operation/lets-encrypt.rst

 certificate is obtained from Let's Encrypt.

-A self-signed certificate is auto-generated with each new SFTPPlus installation, and used by default for services created via the Local Manager.
+A self-signed certificate is auto-generated with each new SFTPPlus installation, and used by default for services created via the Web Manager.

 By starting with a self-signed certificate, you can validate that all the other configurations are set up and working according to your needs.